Work(place) Evolution

 About the Work(place) Evolution: Doing Hybrid Well Project

-Through recent strategic planning, the Faculty has identified some short- and long-term space challenges that need to be addressed.
-Hybrid working has fundamentally changed how people work onsite and the types of workspaces they need.
+Through recent strategic planning, the Faculty identified some short- and long-term space challenges that must be addressed.
+Based on operational data and workplace surveys, we know that hybrid work has fundamentally changed how people work onsite and the types of workspaces they need.

-Within the Faculty of Medicine, our existing workspaces are being used inefficiently – many are vacant or underutilized – and are not optimally designed or configured for hybrid work.
-There’s an increasing need for spaces that support and encourage formal and informal interaction and collaboration when people are onsite (e.g., meeting and collaboration spaces, quiet spaces, individual desks, informal gathering spaces).
+Several of the Faculty’s existing workspaces are being used inefficiently.
+Many are vacant or underutilized and not optimally configured for hybrid work.
+There’s an increasing need for spaces that support and encourage formal and informal interaction and collaboration when people are onsite (e.g., meeting and collaboration spaces, quiet spaces, individual desks, and informal gathering spaces).

 Planning and Implementation